steveseguin/diy-rust-remover/README.md

 * **Yield:** ≈ 25 L (6.5 US gal) full-strength solution
 * **Safe, effective, non-toxic, ultrasonic-compatible**
 * **Always dry and oil after cleaning**

----

-Would you like me to render this as a **clean printable PDF** (Letter or A4) with bold section boxes for easy wall posting?